OoriData/OgbujiPT/README.md

 projects such as langchain, but not yet as extensive.
 The OgbujiPT versions, however, emphasize simplicity and transparency.

 Tested back ends are [llama-cpp-python](https://github.com/abetlen/llama-cpp-python) or [text-generation-webui](https://github.com/oobabooga/text-generation-webui) (AKA Oobabooga or Ooba).
-In our own practice we use boh of these with Nvidia GPU.
+In our own practice we use both of these with Nvidia GPU and Apple M1/M2.
+We've also tested with OpenAI's full service ChatGPT (and use it in our practice).

 <!--
 Not yet in PyPI